-The Partnership Group decided to focus on an initial two year plan.
+The Partnership Group decided to develop a second two year plan.
 This would enable the group to review progress and reflect on successes and areas that required improvement.
 The following activities described in the Action Plans below may evolve over the life of the project but the four themes listed below will remain the core focus.